suffolklibraries/sljekyll/_recurrents/thurston-sewing-bee.md

 ---
+recurrent-title: "Sewing Bee"
-recurrent-title: "Sewing Bee (term-time only) - open to all, complete a project over 2 weeks with full guidance and instruction and all materials and equipment supplied for £10.
+recurrent-description: "Open to all.
+Complete a project over 2 weeks with full guidance and instruction and all materials and equipment supplied for £10.
 Refreshments available for a small donation.
-Contact Cathy McDonald at the library to book a place."
+Contact Cathy McDonald at the library to book a place.
+Term-time only."
 recurrent-day: Friday
 recurrent-times: 1000-1130
 recurrent-location: thurston-library